 Reasons a parent may adopt this style:

-According to Dr. Mary Main, a doctoral student of Mary Ainsworth's at The Johns Hopkins University in Baltimore, unresolved trauma and loss in a parent’s life is the best predictor of disorganized attachment between a parent and child.1 This includes abuse and neglect experienced in the parents’ early childhood.
+According to Dr. Mary Main, a doctoral student of Mary Ainsworth's at The Johns Hopkins University in Baltimore, unresolved trauma and loss in a parent’s life is the best predictor of disorganized attachment between a parent and child.2 This includes abuse and neglect experienced in the parents’ early childhood.
 This unresolved trauma may make it difficult for the parent to tolerate a range of emotions in their child.

-Supporting Your Child’s Attachment
+How to Support Your Child’s Attachment Style

-Find more resources about how to help your child’s anxiety at the Brillia blog.
+Find out more about how Brillia works and explore more resources about how to help your child’s anxiety at the Brillia(nce) Resource Center.

 Get a whole bunch of support right in your inbox.